 But from a driver’s perspective, visibility distances are much smaller.
 In fact, you should turn your fog lights on when visibility dips to 100m (328 feet) or less.
 That’s roughly the length of a football pitch and means the fog is reasonably thick.
 You should also use your headlights too, but not your full beam.

-Are there any other reasons to use my fog lights?
+Are there any other times I should use fog lights?

-Fog lights are for reduced visibility on the road, so you can also use them if visibility is less than 100 metres due to rain, snow or hail.
+Fog lights are for reduced visibility on the road but you should not use them if visibility is less than 100 metres due to rain, snow or hail.

 When should I turn my fog lights off?